anuket-project/anuket-specifications/doc/ref_cert/lfn/chapters/chapter02.md

 For additional insight, or deeper understanding and reading of IOPS, refer to the references below.

-<a name="2.8.8"></a>
+<a name="2.8.7"></a>
-### 2.8.8 Measurement Types
+### 2.8.7 Measurement Types

-<a name="2.8.8.1"></a>
+<a name="2.8.7.1"></a>
-#### 2.8.8.1 Performance Measurements
+#### 2.8.7.1 Performance Measurements

 **Objectives**

-The NFVI performance measurements aim at assessing the performance of a given NFVI implementation on the execution plane (i.e., excluding VIM) by providing it with a set of significant metrics to be measured.
+The NFVI performance measurements aim at assessing the performance of a given NFVI implementation on the execution plan (i.e., excluding VIM) by providing it with a set of significant metrics to be measured.

 They should allow validating the performance of any software and/or hardware NFVI implementation as described in Reference Model.